András Horváth (footballer, born 1980)

 András Horváth (born 6 August 1980) is a former Hungarian professional footballer who played as a midfielder.

 Career

 Born in Szombathely, Horváth started his career in 1995 with local side Szombathelyi Haladás VSE, before joining FC Sopron in 2002.
-In 2006, he marked his debut with the Hungarian national team, and scored his first international goal in a friendly match against Austria on 16 August 2007.
+In 2006, he marked his debut with the Hungary national team, and scored his first international goal in a friendly match against Austria on 16 August 2007.
 In August 2007 he was signed by Italian third-tier side Gallipoli on advice by Dario Bonetti, who coached him during his stay at FC Sopron.
 Eventually, he played for Zalaegerszeg, Haladás and Soproni VSE in Hungary.